 Reasons Not to Disable WordPress Automatic Updates

 Now you know why WordPress runs automatic updates and the advantages and disadvantages of this automation.
-Whether you should disable the automatic updates or not depends on you and the type of your website.
+Whether you should disable the automatic updates or not depends on you and your website type.

-The important thing first: Generally speaking, I don’t recommend turning off WordPress automatic updates if you are running a simple blog or small website, and you don’t make any money with it.
-They are an important security feature.
+First, I don’t recommend turning off WordPress automatic updates if you are running a simple blog or small website and don’t make any money with it.
+They are an essential security feature.

-For most beginners and the vast majority of WordPress websites, automatic updates are useful, and you should not disable them.
+Automatic updates are helpful for most beginners and most WordPress websites, and you should not disable them.

 Reasons to Better Disable WordPress Automatic Updates

-However, if you run a website that must be online 24/7, such as an online store, it’s highly recommended turning off automatic updates.
+However, if you run a website that must be online 24/7, such as an online store, it’s highly recommended to turn off automatic updates.

 But then you need to make sure that you manually test and install all available updates on time to ensure your website’s security.